vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^72]: Is it apocalyptic, or just very painful?

-[^73]: ... abandoning some coastal areas, mi- grating away from unsurvivable climate regions, reducing population to deal with decline of agricultural resources, adapting to new ecosystems robbed of some species
+[^73]: ... abandoning some coastal areas, migrating away from unsurvivable climate regions, reducing population to deal with decline of agricultural resources, adapting to new ecosystems robbed of some species

 [^74]:
 stances